Changing the Identity Store

 When you configure Tableau Server with a local identity store, all user and group information is stored and managed in the Tableau Server repository.
 In the local identity store scenario, there is no external source for users and groups.

 When you configure Tableau Server with an external store, all user and group information is stored and managed by an external directory service.
-Tableau Server must synchronise with the external identity store so that local copies of the users and groups exist in the Tableau Server repository, but the external identity store is the master source for all user and group data.
+Tableau Server must synchronise with the external identity store so that local copies of the users and groups exist in the Tableau Server repository, but the external identity store is the authoritative source for all user and group data.
 Examples of external identity stores are OpenLDAP and Active Directory.

 For more information about the Tableau identity store, see Identity Store.